JohnnyHobo/MikeOS-CLib/README.md

  * NASM Assembler - http://www.nasm.us/
  * Smaller C Compiler - https://github.com/alexfru/SmallerC
  * MikeOS 4.5 or later - http://mikeos.sourceforge.net/
- * A Linux environment for the build.
+ * A Windows or Linux environment for the build.

+### Building C Programs ###
+Place with .c file you would like to build in the library's folder.

+On Linux, run `make (name).bin` to build.
+(e.g. for 'foo.c' run `make foo.bin`)

+On Windows, run the batch file 'build.bat' and enter the filename when prompted or run `build.bat (filename)` from the commandline.

+A MikeOS binary file will be produced.

+The binary file can be added to a MikeOS disk image by using a disk image tool, such as WinImage on Windows or by mounting the image on Linux.

 ### Building Libraries ###
+Precompiled libraries are provided, but you can rebuild them manually if you have added/changed part of it.

-Run `make libs` to build the libraries.
+On Linux, run `make libs` to build the libraries.

+On Windows, run 'MAKELIBS.BAT' from the 'buildwin' folder.

-This should produce three library objects:
+This should produce the following library objects in the 'lib' folder:
  * *libc.a* - Provides a few standard library functions.
  * *libmemory.a* - Provides the memory manager.
  * *libmikeos.a* - Provides MikeOS API Wrappers.
+ * *libtextio.a* - Text mode drawing library.
+ * *crt0.o* - Program starter.
+ * *crt0_s.o* - Simplified program starter for programs not using libc.

-### Building C Programs ###
+### Headers ###
-Place the C source file in the library's root directory and run `make (name).bin` to build. (e.g. for 'foo.c' run `make foo.bin`).

-A MikeOS binary file will be produced.

-Copy the MikeOS binary to the 'programs' directory in the MikeOS directory and run the build script appropriate for your operating system, or simple add the binary file to the MikeOS disk image.
+See the [Functions List](functions.md) for a list of usable functions.
+ * *mikeos.h* - Provides C prototypes for all the MikeOS API.
+ * *textio.h* - Provides text mode drawing functions.
+ * *stdlib.h* - Provides limited C Language functionality.
+ * *stdio.h* - Provides limited C Language functionality.
+ * *string.h* - Provides limited C Language functionality.
+ * *stdbool.h* - Provides limited C Language functionality.

 ### Example Programs ###
-Three example programs have been provided:
+Three example programs have been provided in the 'test' folder
+ * *args.c* - Echos the arguments passed from the commandline.
+ * *disktest.c* - Tests the disk API.
  * *echo.c* - Reports the character code and key code for each key press.
- * *prog.c* - An example programs using only standard library functions.
+ * *prog.c* - A simple example programs using only standard library functions.
  * *prog2.c* - A keyboard and text-based graphics example.
+ * *prog3.c* - Tests standard library memory and string functions.
+ * *textio.c* - An example program for the TextIO library.

 ### FAQ ###